 Six Months Lockdown Reflection

 When I first heard about the Lockdown, I did not take it seriously.
-I just thought it was another news.
-Until my last day at work, back on 23 March 2020 and this was my very last day at work.
-I had to Home school, my daughter, and that was it.
-The whole idea of Covid testing was scary to me but I knew it was important to ensure everyone in the family was healthy and safe.
+I just thought it was another piece of news.
+Until my last day at work, back on 23 March 2020, and this was my very last day at work.
+I had to Home school my daughter, and that was it.
+The idea of Covid testing was scary to me but I knew it was essential to ensure everyone in the family was healthy and safe.
 We were homebound.
-The only good thing that made the Lockdown easier for me was that the shops were open.
+The only good thing that made the Lockdown easier for me was the open shops.
 Understandably, my mum was acting up.
 She was very stressed.
-She was watching the news, sending me some videos, remedies etc. on my Whatapp.
+She was watching the news and sending me videos, remedies etc., on my WhatsApp.
 She was stressed out.
 All because her husband was not home to support her.

-On the other hand, I kept myself busy with blogging and entertained with Netflix, YouTube and Disney plus.
+On the other hand, I kept myself busy with blogging and entertained with Netflix, YouTube and DisnPluslus.
 Sasha Ann was home learning, and we did some craft activities to stay alive.

 That was what we have been doing in the last six months.
 I stayed home most of the time.

 My 30th birthday passed, there was no cake, And everyone forgot about my birthday.
 I felt sad, but it was a very stressful situation, and I understood.
-However, we celebrated my brother’s birthday and my mum’s 50th birthday.
-Then the Lockdown restrictions started to ease, and everything was back to normal.
-Currently, there has news about a Second Wave of the virus in the UK.
-This may put the UK back on Lockdown, which will affect my Nigeria plans.
+However, we celebrated my brother’s and my mum’s 50th.
+Then the Lockdown restrictions started easing, and everything was normal.
+There is news about a Second Wave of the virus in the UK.
+This may put the UK back on Lockdown, affecting my Nigeria plans.

 Everything Happens For A Reason